finbourne/lusid-sdk-csharp/sdk/docs/PortfolioGroupsApi.md

 [EARLY ACCESS] Delete portfolio group

 Delete a single portfolio group.
 A portfolio group can be deleted while it still contains portfolios or sub groups.
-In this case any portfolios or sub groups contained in this group will not be deleted however they will no longer be grouped together by this portfolio group.
+In this case any portfolios or sub groups contained in this group will not be deleted, however they will no longer be grouped together by this portfolio group.
+The deletion will be valid from the portfolio group's creation datetime, ie. the portfolio group will no longer exist at any effective datetime from the asAt datetime of deletion.

 ### Example